-The first alternative tested is lending, measured with a dummy variable, Troubled Bank was Lender_t, equal to 1 if the troubled bank is a lender and failed on that date.
+The first alternative tested is lending, measured with a dummy variable, Troubled Bank was Lender, equal to 1 if the troubled bank is a lender and failed on that date.

-Lenders are identified through Capital IQ's database of suppliers to public companies, based on the company's most recent 10-K filing.
-Of 201 clients of troubled

-15 Lenders are included as suppliers to companies, but Capital IQ does not collect this information historically.
-The database was originally accessed on May 21, 2008 and identifies lenders to clients of troubled underwriters based on companies' most recent 10-K filings as of that date.
-If a company renegotiated its bank loan subsequent to the event date and filed a 10-K between the event date and May underwriters matched to Capital IQ, only 31 companies (15%) listed the underwriter as a lender.
+Lenders are identified through Capital IQ's database of suppliers to public companies, based on the company's most recent 10-K filing.15 Of 201 clients of troubled underwriters matched to Capital IQ, only 31 companies (15%) listed the underwriter as a lender.
 An additional 18 TUW clients were lending clients of other troubled underwriters.
 Finally, of 363 other newly public companies matched to Capital IQ, 17 listed a failed bank as a lender.
-This is unsurprising, given the relatively low debt levels of the sample and the fact that these underwriters were not large lenders.
-Consistent with the empirical literature on relationship lending, the coefficient on Troubled Bank was Lender is negative and statistically significant (Specification (1)).
-The coefficient on FAIL remains negative and statistically significant.
+Consistent with the empirical literature on relationship lending, the coefficient on Troubled Bank was Lender is negative and statistically significant (Specification (1)).16 The coefficient on FAIL remains negative and statistically significant.
 It is unlikely that Alternative 2, companies whose underwriters were their lenders underperform, explains the observed negative returns.
+Looking at a broader sample of all recent syndicated lending clients of these underwriters, it is the IPO underwriting clients that have the most negative abnormal returns.17 Thus, while there is support for the lender channel, the observed negative abnormal returns do not arise solely arising from the lender channel.
+This finding is consistent with the relatively low debt levels of the sample and the fact that these underwriters were not large lenders.